Where will I live?

 Who can stay in the home you rent after separation?

 You will need to decide if you wish to stay in your home or leave.
 If you wish to leave or if both you and your ex-partner agree that you remain, this may not be a problem as long as your landlord is happy for you to continue with the tenancy and you are able to pay the rent.
-Depending on your circumstances you may get housing benefit, or universal credit, and council tax reduction to help pay your rent and council tax.

 If you and your ex-partner cannot agree who remains in the family home you could both leave or the matter could go to court to decide who stays.